ZenitK/zenitk.github.io/about.md

 As a software engineer, I am a strong proponent in **quality over quantity** and stand behind the tenets of [software craftmanship](https://en.wikipedia.org/wiki/Software_craftsmanship).
 Work half-done usually costs twice as much later with compound interest.

+Originally I come from Bosnia & Herzegowina, and got my BSc. in Software Engineering at the [Czech Technical University](https://www.cvut.cz/en) in the beautiful city of Prague.

 As you might have noticed on the pictures, in my free time I like to dissapear in the mountains for ski touring, hiking, or rock climbing.
-My dog [Wolfie](https://photos.app.goo.gl/QNWSkYm5iZqJ5HCo6) is an obligatory companion.
+My dog Wolfie is an obligatory companion.
+He's quite independent and doesn't mind me joining him.

+{% include image-caption.html imageurl="/assets/images/posts/2020/hello-world/Wolfie.jpeg#wide" title="Wolfie" caption="Wolfie in his element" %}

 *Thank You for reading!*